-- C3.1 Established (e.g. 5G, radar) and emerging standards (e.g. V2X, future radar) for existing and future applications addressing radar, sensing, imaging and high-speed, broadband communications covering.
-Innovations in any/all the following categories: - a.
-Block/Module level innovations and techniques stretching energy efficiency and noise boundaries on Amplification and Signal frequency translation - b.
-Circuits and system level architecture solutions - c.
-Packaging innovation addressing heterogeneous integration, silicon to package transitions, low-loss signal conduits (transmission lines, waveguides) and antenna(e)/launch(es) - C3.2 Innovative architecture, circuits, devices, and packaging including hybrid electronic circuits and silicon photonics architectures addressing sub-THz (<300GHz), THz (0.3-30THz), and Optical Wireless and/or guided medium communications, sensing, imaging and spectroscopy - C3.3 Integrated and/or stand-alone millimeter/sub-THz Micro Electromechanical Structures (MEMS) addressing filtering, duplexing, interference cancelation, resonator and sensing needs
+3.1 Established (e.g. 5G, radar) and emerging standards (e.g. V2X, future radar, 6G, xG) for existing and future applications addressing radar, sensing, imaging and high-speed, broadband communications covering.
+Innovations in any/all the following categories: a.
+Block/Module level innovations and techniques stretching energy efficiency and noise boundaries on Amplification and Signal frequency translation b.
+Circuit and system level architecture solutions that address the cost and form-factor constraints of handheld and mobile devices (as distinct from automotive) and support simultaneous communication and sensing c.
+Active and passive sensing for mobile/handheld to enable new models of device interaction d.
+Packaging innovation addressing heterogeneous integration, silicon to package transitions, low-loss signal conduits (transmission lines, waveguides) and antenna(e)/launch(es), photonics integration 3.2 Innovative architecture, circuits, devices, and packaging including hybrid electronic circuits and silicon photonics architectures addressing sub-THz (<300GHz), THz (0.3-30THz), and Optical Wireless and/or guided medium communications, sensing, imaging, and spectroscopy 3.3 Integrated and/or stand-alone millimeter/sub-THz Micro Electromechanical Structures (MEMS) addressing filtering, duplexing, interference cancelation, resonator and sensing needs

-C4 Wireless Communications
+4 Wireless Communications

 Scalable, area-efficient, high-performance analog and RF circuits continue to be important with a need for configurable and modular architectures that enable reuse.
-Circuits and systems for emerging wireless applications focusing on higher frequency and/or higher data rate (>(>20Gb/s).
-Power and area-efficient digital techniques to enhance analog and RF circuits in highly scaled technologies are still required.
-Where possible, supporting these high-performance circuits in highly advanced technology nodes (sub-20nm) is desirable.
+Circuits and systems for emerging wireless applications focusing on higher frequency and/or higher data rate (>>30Gb/s).
+Power and area-efficient digital techniques to enhance analog and RF circuits in highly scaled technologies are required.
+Where possible, supporting these high-performance circuits in highly advanced technology nodes (sub-16nm) is desirable.
 In the design of analog and RF circuits, emphasis should be placed on scalable designs that take the best possible advantage of the capabilities of the process technology node and that easily transition to smaller technology nodes while achieving required performance and reliability levels and ensuring that area and power scale proportionally.
 This may involve using time or current as the signal processing quantity rather than voltage or charge and may also require the use of digital techniques, stacked devices, etc. to enhance the performance of the analog and RF.
 There is a need to look at low-power circuits for RF synchronization with hand shaking methods including wakeup radios and energy-efficient wireless power transceivers including antenna structures.

-High-speed short-distance (< 10m) wireless circuits at very low power C4.1 C4.2 Low power scalable circuits using compressed sampling technology for application such as wireless sensors C4.3 Long range (>>1km) sub-1GHz radios, ultra-low power and low data rate C4.4 Low power radios with more complex modulation (e.g. OFDM for 802.15.4g)
+4.1 High-speed short-distance (< 10m) wireless circuits at very low power

+- 4.2 Low power scalable circuits using compressed sampling technology, feature extraction and other analog-toinformation techniques for application such as wireless sensors - 4.3 Long range (>>1km) sub-1GHz radios, ultra-low power and low data rate

+4.4 Low power radios with more complex modulation (e.g. OFDM for 802.15.4g)

-C4.5 Circuits for fast startup and fast shut down (RF, oscillators, power management) for efficient duty-cycled radios C4.6 Low area, low power RF designs (examples are RF generation / amplification without inductors) C4.7 Higher output power PAs (>+20dBm) with advanced, low voltage technology nodes C5 Data Conversion
+4.5 Circuits for fast startup and fast shut down (RF, oscillators, power management) for efficient duty-cycled radios

+4.6 Low area, low power RF designs (examples are RF generation / amplification without inductors)

+4.7 Higher output power PAs (>+20dBm) with advanced, low voltage technology nodes

+5 Data Conversion